abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

 #### Other resources
 For resources on topics such as the below, refer to [here](https://github.com/abajwa-hw/security-workshops/blob/master/Other-resources.md)
+  - Community support
   - Troubleshooting
-  - Audit logs in HDFS
   - Wire encryption
   - Security related Ambari services
-  - Added services to Knox
+  - Adding custom services to Knox
   - Custom Ranger plugins
+  - Code samples for interacting with secure cluster